liuqivandy/scRNABatchQC/README.md

 Check the quality of six seminiferous tubule (ST) datasets of murine spermatogenesis from GEO (GSE112393), each dataset has 25,000 genes and 2,600~5,500 cells

 A report named "report.html" will be generated in your working directory

-It took ~3.6 min on a MacBook Pro laptop with 3.1 GHz Intel Core i5 and 16 Gb memory and ~5 min on  a Windows desktop with an Intel(R) Xeon(R) CPU E5-2620 0 at 2 GHz and 32 GB memory.

 ```
 library(scRNABatchQC)